vhdcpatel/multiplayer-tic-tac-toe/readme.md

 ## Usage

-- Open your browser and navigate to http://localhost:5173 and into other browser for same link.
+- Open your browser and navigate to http://localhost:5173 and into another browser for the same link.
-- Then signup and login into game.
+- Then signup and login into the game.
-- Give user name of other player and join the game.
+- Give the user name of the other player and join the game.
-- Now enjoy the playing and chating with each other.
+- Now enjoy playing and chatting with each other.

 ## How to Play
 - Players take turns clicking on the empty squares on the game board to make their moves.